CFP: Society of Christian Philosophers - 2026 Mountain-Pacific Meeting

 Axiology of theism panel

-We are seeking to include a panel on the axiology of theism.
-A recently burgeoning field, the axiology of theism asks, not whether God exists, but whether we should want him to, or whether his existence would somehow make our lives go better.
-We hope to develop a panel with four contributors and an extended session including time for interaction between panelists.
+This conference will include a panel on the axiology of theism.
+A recently burgeoning field, the axiology of theism asks, not whether God exists, but whether we should want him to, or whether his existence would somehow make our lives go better (or worse).

 Thomas Ward (UT Austin)